loxK/platform_vendor_htc_hero/README.txt

 ---- setup requirements  ----

-The Hero uses HTC offsets for the kernel in the boot.img, and not the usual Google offsets.
+The Magic uses HTC offsets for the kernel in the boot.img, and not the usual Google offsets.
 To build functional boot.img files, you must have a couple changes from Donut to build a mkbootimg that supports the "--base" argument.
 From your Android repository root, execute the following